4peoplesoft/TS-Webpack-Jasmine-Karma/README.md

-# Typescript + Webpack build
+# Jasmine + Karma + Typescript + Webpack

-This build typescript with webpack and process code for browser.
-Build next tools to one pack.
+This build typescript by webpack and setup testing with Jasmine and Karma via typescript.
+This rep is example how build this tools to one system.

   - TypeScript
   - Webpack
+  - Jasmine
+  - Karma
   - Babel
   - async/await
   - sourcemap
+  - Multi-browsers

-[Full docs (on Russian)](https://4peoplesoft.atlassian.net/wiki/pages/viewpage.action?pageId=14450757) about setup this tools to clean project
+[Full docs (on Russian)](https://4peoplesoft.atlassian.net/wiki/pages/viewpage.action?pageId=12025861) about setup this tools to clean project

 TODO:
+  - Create index.html for launch tests with Jasmine
+  - Code coverage
-  - Generate *d.ts
+  - TDD mode